Chetan-Aavarkar/1stDemo/README.md

 # 1stDemo
-This is trial repo for demo
+This is trial repo for demo.